Skip to main content

 The /home and /scratch directories can become slow/unresponsive when a user (or several users) read/write large amounts of data to these directories.
 When this happens, all users are affected as these filesystems are shared by all nodes of the cluster.

-2. Try to use /local_scratch whenever possible.
+To avoid this issue, you can use /local_scratch.
 Unlike /home or the /scratch directories, which are shared by all nodes, each node has its own /local_scratch directory.
 It is much faster to read/write data to /local_scratch, and doing so will not affect other users.
 For an example, see the local scratch documentation.

 Why can't I access /software?